 To meet its aims, the Innovation Center seeks to have a portfolio of models that address a range of populations, issues, problems and potential solutions.
 While it is unlikely that any one model will meet all elements of the Portfolio Criteria, taken as a whole the Center’s portfolio will reflect these priorities.
 The Innovation Center will test models of care that deliver better healthcare, better health at reduced costs through improvement.

-Better healthcare: improve individual patient experiences of care along the IOM 6 domains of quality: Safety, Effectiveness, Patient-centeredness, Timeliness, Efficiency, and Equity.
+Better care: improve individual patient experiences of care along the IOM 6 domains of quality: Safety, Effectiveness, Patient-centeredness, Timeliness, Efficiency, and Equity.

-The Innovation Center seeks models that deliver better healthcare and better health at reduced costs and:
+The Innovation Center seeks models that deliver better care, healthier people, smarter spending and:

 - Making care safer by reducing harm caused in the delivery of care.

 - Assuring care that engages each person and family as partners.

 - Promoting effective communication and coordination of care.

 - Promoting the most effective prevention and treatment practices for the leading causes of mortality, starting with cardiovascular disease.

 - Working with communities to promote better health by enabling healthy living.